Lorenzooone/FEHDataExtractor/README.md

 Skills (/Common/SRPG/Skill)

+Quests (/Common/Mission)

-In the future it will support more things and decompression too.
-For now to decompress the files, use FEAT.
+In the future it will support more things.
+Supports auto decompression.

+Thanks to https://github.com/SciresM/FEAT and https://github.com/einstein95/dsdecmp for the base of the decompression code.